bart-larsen/CBF_replication/README.md

 ![bisided](tutorial/bisided.png).
 8. Click on `Rpt` to see the results.
 9. Now we see a list of all clusters that are greater than 20 voxels at p = .01.
 a. `Size` is number of voxels in the cluster.
 b.
-X, Y, Z coordinates of the peak voxel
+X, Y, Z coordinates of the peak voxel.
 c.
 Alpha tells you the cluster-level p-value (bummer, it is not significant here).
 ![rpt](tutorial/rpt.png).
 10. Click `Jump` to jump to the peak voxel of the cluster and `Flash` to flash the voxels that are in the cluster.